fc-ideas/idea-potential/README.md

 ### 5.3 Adjunctions as Design Signals

+Plainly: This subsection highlights transformation pairs that fit together by design.

 Adjunctions identify paradigms where added structure is both universal and legible.
 Paradigms lacking such adjunctions tend to resist systematic extension.

 Clean adjunctions you can state without overpromising: